SlRvb/Illusion-Theme.md/README.md

 # Illusion Theme
 A light theme for Obsidian.
 The theme is comfortable to the eye everything is a bit bigger and contrasted, combining dark & light themes gave it a unique touch.

+> This is the initial release, I am planning to keep updating this theme regularly.

 ![Illusion-Theme-02](https://user-images.githubusercontent.com/54148795/125782571-78762279-c644-477a-9cdb-0666603190b9.png)

 # Installation